All About the Benjamins: Production

+The film was announced in January 2001, the first move of Toby Emmerich's term as the head of New Line Cinema.
+Mike Epps had originally acquired the script, written by Ronald Lang, and Ice Cube then did a rewrite; he said 60% of the final film was scripted and the rest was improve.
+The film shot around Miami on a $14 million budget.

 Reception

-All About the Benjamins received generally mixed reviews from critics.
+On Rotten Tomatoes, it has an approval rating of 31% based on 74 reviews.
+The site's critics consensus reads: "A sloppy, poorly directed action-comedy, All About the Benjamins is too derivative and gratuitously violent."
+On Metacritic, the film has a weighted average score of 34 out of 100 based on 26 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

 Ed Gonzalez of Slant Magazine wrote that: "[T]he film simultaneously embraces and rejects the dog-whistle vaudeville of Rush Hour and the testosterone overload of Bad Boys, and the result is an absurd, sometimes elegant look at cultural emancipation via the buck."
 Entertainment Weeklys Lisa Schwarzbaum gave the movie an overall C− grade, writing that: "I don't know if Cube is melting as he warms up his persona to be all things to all audiences — tough but tender, rap-real but corporate-ready — or if Epps' off-spin, discount-Tucker prattle is slowing Cube's game.
 But something puddles to nothing in this relentless Miami sun."
 Russell Smith of The Austin Chronicle criticized the film for being "another slice off the increasingly stale buddy-pic loaf" that came after 48 Hrs., highlighting the "random disconnectedness" of the action scenes as "downright insulting" and the nasty violence for coming across as "benignly cartoonish silliness".